Correlational Tractography & Connectometry

 3. Scatter plots of bundle statistics and study variable

-We can further plot a scatter plot between the study variable and the diffusion variable (e.g. QA or nQA) averaged from the bundle.
+We can further plot a scatter plot between the study variable and the diffusion metrics (e.g. QA or the metrics stored in the .db.fib.gz file) averaged from the bundle.

-To do this, open the connectometry database (*.db.fib.gz) in [Step T3: Fiber Tracking] and load the tracks from *.inc.tt.gz **(track with increased metrics associated with the study variable)or **.dec*.tt.gz (tracks with decreased metrics) using [Tracts][Open Tracts].
-Then use [Tracts][Statistics] to get along tracks metrics for each subject in the connectometry database.
-The metric (here, use QA as an example) has raw QA or normalized QA (used if you check [normalize QA] in the advance option).
+To do this, open the connectometry database (*.db.fib.gz) in [Step T3: Fiber Tracking] and load the tracks from tt.gz (i.e. tracks associated with the study variable) using [Tracts][Open Tracts].
+Then use [Tracts][Statistics] to get along track metrics for each subject in the connectometry database.
+The metric (here, use QA as an example) has raw QA values (used if you check [normalize QA] in the advance option).
 This step will take a while.

 The QA value can be copied to the clipboard and pasted into an Excel sheet.
-We can place them with the demographics values in and plot a scatter plot.
+We can place them with the demographics values and plot a scatter plot with other study variables.

 4. Visualize bundle in mosaic T1w